taylormcknight/mcknightlabs/_projects/publication-sites.md

 - projects
 ---

+**Role:** Product design director and project manager

-I've led the design and front-end development of Industry Dive's Django-based <a href="https://www.biopharmadive.com/">news publication sites</a> since early 2013.
-During that time, I've managed a redesign from desktop/mobile to responsive and launched numerous new features.
+I have led the design and front-end development of Industry Dive's Django-based <a href="https://www.biopharmadive.com/">news publication sites</a> since early 2013.
+During that time, I have managed a redesign from desktop/mobile to responsive and launched numerous new features.

 Read about projects my team has accomplished: